General Electric sees digital revenue tripling to $15 billion by 2020

-General Electric Co (GE.N) expects its software revenue to roughly triple to $15 billion by 2020 as it reaps significant gains from its digital operations, the U.S. industrial conglomerate said on Tuesday.
+General Electric Co (GE.N) expects its software revenue to roughly triple to $15 billion (9.9 billion pounds) by 2020 as it reaps significant gains from its digital operations, the U.S. industrial conglomerate said on Tuesday.

 The company released its projection at its annual Minds and Machines conference in San Francisco, which spotlights its digital technology capabilities.